GoInterject/GoInterject.github.io/wAbout/Report-Library-Basics.md

-{file: "SearchReportLinksWindowReports", type: "png", site: "Addin", cat: "Report Library", sub: "Search", report: "", ribbon: "", config: ""}, {file: "SearchReportLinksWindowSearch", type: "png", site: "Addin", cat: "Report Library", sub: "Search", report: "", ribbon: "", config: ""}, {file: "SearchReportLinksWindowGoto", type: "png", site: "Addin", cat: "Report Library", sub: "Search", report: "", ribbon: "", config: ""}, {file: "SearchReportLinksWindowDownload", type: "png", site: "Addin", cat: "Report Library", sub: "Search", report: "", ribbon: "", config: ""}, {file: "SearchReportLibrary", type: "png", site: "Addin", cat: "Diagnostics", sub: "Search the Report Library", report: "", ribbon:, "", config: ""}
+{file: "SearchReportLinksWindowReports", type: "png", site: "Addin", cat: "Report Library", sub: "Search", report: "", ribbon: "", config: ""}, {file: "SearchReportLinksWindowSearch", type: "png", site: "Addin", cat: "Report Library", sub: "Search", report: "", ribbon: "", config: ""}, {file: "SearchReportLinksWindowGoto", type: "png", site: "Addin", cat: "Report Library", sub: "Search", report: "", ribbon: "", config: ""}, {file: "SearchReportLinksWindowDownload", type: "png", site: "Addin", cat: "Report Library", sub: "Search", report: "", ribbon: "", config: ""}
 ]
 description: The Report Library is a way for your team to share reports from a central location going beyond just a Sharepoint or a Shared Network Folder.The reports are uploaded to the library and can be accessed from any computer using Excel via Interject.
 ---